Noncommutative factorizations of higher sine functions in positive characteristic: Carlitz operators, motivic pairings, applications

+\begin{Remark} We discuss the relation between our factorization of $E_\ell$ and that of $E_{\phi,k}$ of \cite{PEL6}.
+By \cite[Theorem 5.2 and the exact sequence (5.3)]{PEL6}, just like in the case $d=1$, the function $\sin_A^{\otimes d}$ is the exponential function of the Anderson module of rank one and dimension $d$ denoted by $\widetilde{\phi}$ in ibid., defined by

-\begin{Remark} We discuss the relation between our factorization of $E_\ell$ to that of $E_{\phi,k}$ of \cite{PEL6}.
-Observe first that, with the notations of ibid., $E_k = E_{\phi,k}$, but we choose different normalizations of these operators, as is seen by comparing \eqref{E:Federico Normalization} with \eqref{E:F E relation}.
+Observe that, with the notations of ibid., $E_k = E_{\phi,k}$, but we choose different normalizations of these operators, as is seen by comparing \eqref{E:Federico Normalization} with \eqref{E:F E relation}.
 Besides that, the factorizations are obtained using fundamentally different methods.
 Namely, the factorization of $E_{\phi,k}$ is obtained by the second author by noting that for $W\in\mathcal{Z}(\CC_\infty)$ we have

-One then collects like powers of Frobenius and gets identities between $E_{\phi,k}$ and $E_{\phi,k-1}$.
+One then compares coefficients of powers of $\tau$ and gets identities between $E_{\phi,k}$ and $E_{\phi,k-1}$.
 In the language of our motivic constructions, the above identity is equivalent to observing that

 Indeed, it is shown in \cite[Lemma 2.10(2) and Example 3.13]{GRE} that $t\bg = C^{\otimes d}_\theta \bg$.
 Thus